dougeby/IntuneDocs/intune/corporate-identifiers-add.md

 3. Enter the **Identifer** and **Details** for each identifier you want to add.
 When you're done entering identifiers, choose **Add**.

 5. If you entered corporate identifiers that are already in Intune, but have different details, the **Review duplicate identifiers** popup appears.
 Select the identifiers that you want to overwrite into Intune and choose **Ok** to add the identifiers.
+For each identifier, only the first duplicate will be compared.

 You can click **Refresh** to see new device identifiers.